edgedb/easy-edgedb/README.md

 }
 ```

-## Working with dates some more
+## Even more working with dates

 A lot of characters are starting to die now, so let's think about that.
 We could come up with a method to see who is alive and who is dead, depending on a `cal::local_date`.
 First let's take a look at the `People` objects we have so far.
-We can easily count them with `count()`, which gives `{23}`.
+We can easily count them with `SELECT count(Person)`, which gives `{23}`.

 There is also a function called [`enumerate()`](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::enumerate) that gives tuples of the index and the set that we give it.
+We'll use this to compare to our `count()` function to make sure that our number is right.

-First a simple example:
+First a simple example of how to use `enumerate()`:

 ```
 WITH three_things := {'first', 'second', 'third'},